 And by the way: it doesn't always have to be jogging or the gym!
 There are many other ways to get exercise.
 The important thing is that you find an activity that suits you and that you enjoy.
 This way you can keep your motivation up much easier and you don't have the feeling that you "have to" do something.

 Do Latin American sounds make your hips swing?
-Then sign up for a dance class or turn up your favourite music at home.
+Then sign up for a dance class or turn up your favorite music at home.
 If you are short on time, a small training session of 15 minutes is enough to raise your energy level.
 Just try it, it's worth it!

 6. Focus on positive things